Dhruv-2003/artist3/README.md

 4. Using lighthouse for the first time , made us get into bunch of issues , and after trying we were not able to resolve it

 ### What's next for project
-We want to build the marketplace section first and enable the trading of NFT and Tokens together on the same platform
+We want to build the marketplace section first and enable the trading of NFT and Tokens together on the same platform , part under build .

-## Features
+## Technologies Used

-* All assets stored on decentralized storage like IPFS
-* Own a art piece , NFT just for fractions of the cost
-* Earn a wholesome profit from holding tokens for a short period of time
-* Mint Digital Proof as NFT for your Artwork for free in under 60 secs
-* Control the Sale of NFT and tokens for your artwork
-* Buy tokens/fractions of the NFTs and NFTs at the same platfor

-## How is it Built

 **Front-end**
 * HTML